yuja/qmluic/README.md

 `QT_INSTALL_LIBS/metatypes` directory.
 Use `--foreign-types` option to load metatype.json files from the other directory or files.

-`qmluic` is tested with Qt 5.15 on Debian sid.
-It should run with Qt 6 in principle, but there may be silly bugs.
+`qmluic` is tested with Qt 5.15 and 6.2 on Debian sid.

 ### Code Completion